FAQs - Frequently Asked Questions

 How do I apply for College of Media scholarships?

 In addition to financial aid from West Virginia University, the College of Media offers a number of scholarships each year to eligible students.
 Students with a 3.0 or better cumulative GPA may apply during the spring selection period.
 All students applying for scholarships must file a FAFSA form by March 1, even if they are not eligible for need-based aid.
-Awards are generally based on academic performance and/or financial need and are restricted to direct admit students and declared majors in the College of Media.
+Awards are generally based on academic performance and/or financial need and are restricted to College of Media students.
 Each spring, current students are notified via WVU Reed College of Media eNews about the application process and deadlines.
 To learn more about the scholarship process and other available scholarships, students should contact their advisor.

 [Back to top]

 I want to participate in College of Media clubs and organizations.
 What types of activities are available during my first year?